 Avoid caffeine, alcohol, smoking, and sugar if you can, or at least limit your intake.
 A sleeping illness can have some nasty side effects and steal joy from your life.
 Being irritable with loved ones, decreased concentration, poor health are all consequences of sleeping during the day and awake at night.
 If you find you’re sleeping a lot during the day, consult your doctor to check for underlying health conditions.
 Combat sleep restlessness by creating a comfortable sleep space, sticking to a sleep schedule, and implementing a sleep hygiene routine that calms you at night before bed.

-How do you Fight Hypersomnia?
+How Do You Fight Hypersomnia?

 Hypersomnia could be eased with regular exercise and cleaning your diet.
 Walking in the park, enjoying fresh air and drinking water everyday is a good start to easing any illness.
 Your doctor may prescribe you antidepressant medication or other stimulant.
 Avoid daytime naps after 1pm and create a calm and comfortable sleep space.

-Why Cant I Stop Sleeping?
+Why Can't I Stop Sleeping?

 Excessive sleeping could be caused by a sleep disorder or another underlying medical condition.
 Healing from surgery or illness, some medications, jetlag, new work or study schedule, and obesity can cause excessive sleepiness.
 See your doctor for a full checkup, clean up your diet, and take exercise everyday to boost your energy.

-Is it bad to Sleep During the Day?
+Is it Bad to Sleep During the Day?

 The occasional day time nap will not cause you any ill-effects.
 If you must take a daytime nap, ensure it’s for maximum 20 minutes, before 1pm, and nap on the couch so to keep your bed for nighttime sleep.
 If you are suffering excessive daytime sleepiness, see your doctor to rule out a sleep disorder.